Compact Hypergroups from Discrete Subfactors: Introduction

 The compact hypergroup of a subfactor is very natural to define.
 One considers the compact convex set of all $\N$-bimodular ucp maps on $\M$, and defines $K(\N\subset\M)$ to be the subset of extreme points.
-The non-trivial part is to show that $K(\N\subset\M)$ is a compact metrizable space and to endow its space of probability measures with a convolution and an inversion operation fulfilling the axioms of an hypergroup.
+The non-trivial part is to show that $K(\N\subset\M)$ is a compact metrizable space and to endow its space of probability measures with a convolution and an involution fulfilling the axioms of a hypergroup.
 To do this we identify as topological spaces the set of all $\N$-bimodular ucp maps on $\M$ with the state space of a canonical commutative unital separable \Cstar-algebra associated with the subfactor, denoted by $\Cred(\N\subset \M)$.
 This is the main technical result of the paper (Theorem \ref{thm:ucpstatesduality}).
 In particular, the extreme ucp maps, \ie the elements of $K(\N\subset\M)$, are identified with the Gelfand spectrum of the algebra.
 The conditional expectation of the subfactor is identified on one side with the Haar measure on $K(\N\subset\M)$, on the other side with the state defining the \Cstar-norm of $\Cred(\N\subset \M)$ via the GNS construction.

 As a main application of our analysis, we show that if the subfactor has depth 2, then $K(\N\subset\M)$ is in fact a compact metrizable group acting by automorphisms.
 This extends from finite to infinite compact groups a result known in the language of conformal nets \cite{Bi2016} and of vertex operator algebras \cite{DoWa2018}, stating the absence of purely Hopf algebra orbifolds in local conformal field theory.
+The main results contained in this work have been announced in \cite{BiOWR} and \cite{GiOWR}.